confluentinc/kafka-workshop/README.md

 If you're reading this, you probably know where to find the repo with the instructions, since this is it!
 Now that you're here, follow these instructions to get ready for the workshop:

-1. Install [Docker Compose](https://docs.docker.com/compose/install/) on your system.
+1 Install Docker ([Mac](https://docs.docker.com/docker-for-mac/install/), [Windows](https://docs.docker.com/docker-for-windows/install/)) on your system.

+2. Install [Docker Compose](https://docs.docker.com/compose/install/).
 There are Mac, Windows, and Linux options available at the link.

-2. Clone this repo by typing `git clone https://github.com/confluentinc/kafka-workshop` from a terminal.
+3. Clone this repo by typing `git clone https://github.com/confluentinc/kafka-workshop` from a terminal.

-3. From the `kafka-workshop` directory (which you just cloned), run `docker-compose pull`.
+4. From the `kafka-workshop` directory (which you just cloned), run `docker-compose pull`.
 This will kick off no small amount of downloading.
 Get this primed before Exercise 1 begins later on!

 ## Exercise 1: Producing and Consuming to Kafka topics